-3.2 Animals and Plants
+Animals and Plants

 2017-2019 Baseline Observations: Plants and animals were discussed in context with harvesting activities, changes to the environment and specific sightings made by participants of the Resource Users Roundtables and during ATK Monitoring Trips.
-In order to establish a robust baseline, some of the Resource Users Roundtables were dedicated to specifically describing all wildlife and vegetation throughout War Lake's Traditional Use Area.
-Baseline observations of mammals, birds, fish and plant life are presented in tables that follow.
+To establish a robust baseline, some of the Resource Users Roundtables were dedicated to specifically describing all wildlife and vegetation throughout War Lake's Traditional Use Area.
+Baseline observations of mammals, birds, fish, and plant life are presented in tables that follow.